shriyanyamali/Lextract/README.md

 The setup for the code is the same for Windows, Mac, and Linux.

-Follow the steps below to install the required Python packages using `pip`.

 1. Open your terminal or command prompt

 2. Clone the repo: